Mechanisms and Computational Design of Multi-Modal End-Effector with Force Sensing using Gated Networks: Sensor Model and Design Framework

 In addition to geometric constraints due to the sensor and magnet sizes, the force-sensing range can be limited by having a collision under excessive forces.
 The sensor survival force range can be increased mechanically by limiting the maximum bending deflection.
+The estimated magnetic field strength at the sensor must be within the 3D Hall effect sensor range.
+The possible magnetic disturbances discussed in \ref{sec:interference_model} should be considered as well.